-[A chilling comment found scribbled in the margin of a book… a feeling, when reading it, you’ll never experience with an eBook.]
+A chilling comment found scribbled in the margin of a book… a feeling, when reading it, you’ll never experience with an eBook.
 “My name is—smudged and could not read—from Vilna.
 The Nazis are coming to my town.
 I have studied up to this spot.
 If this book survives me, please start learning from here in my memory.”
-[The quote is from the article linked to below.
+[The quote is from the article linked to below in the next-to-last paragraph.
 I hope you read the article.
-It was moving and made me reflect on my own love of books.]
+It was moving and made me reflect on my love of books.]

 Screens have no memories.
 We can touch them, the devices that many (perhaps most) of us do much of our reading on today, but they feel cold.
 They’re impersonal.
 There is no tactile sense of the work and of the heart that went into the crafting of the story you’re reading.

-When I’ve passed on, my daughters will likely keep some of the books I’ve collected and hopefully a copy of all I’ve written and come to write.
-They’ll have their own memories attached to my reading of other author’s stories and the writing of my own, and maybe that will add to their memory of me.
-But most of the books I’ve collected over the decades will likely be disposed of when I die.
+When I’ve passed on, my daughters will keep some books I’ve collected and hopefully a copy of all I’ve written and come to write.
+They’ll have their own memories attached to my reading of other author’s stories and the writing of my own, and maybe that will add to their remembrance of me.
+But most of the books I’ve collected over the decades will be disposed of when I die.
 A sad truth.
-Another truth—a good and happy one—is that books do have a soul and they certainly have served a purpose in my life to enrich my own.
+Another truth—a good and happy one—is that books have a soul and they have served a purpose in my life to enrich my own.
 I know when we’re both gone, parts of us—the books and me—that have touched others still living will continue to tell our stories.